Ansys is committed to setting today's students up for success, by providing free simulation engineering software to students.

 The organizations are also improving automotive workflows.
 It involves the integration of the automotive 3D visualization and prototyping tool, Autodesk’s VRED, with the optical simulation technologies offered by Ansys.
 As a result, automotive designers will be able to visualize, optimize and review interior and exterior designs with a high level of accuracy.

-To learn more about this partnership, and its goals, read: Autodesk and Ansys Drive Seamless Engineering Workflow Interoperability to Speed New Product Innovation.
+To learn more about this partnership and its goals, read the press release: Autodesk and Ansys Drive Seamless Engineering Workflow Interoperability to Speed New Product Innovation.